My flying 2017

 In-flight camera: GoPro Hero 3+ Silver Edition

-This page continues from Hang Gliding 2016 part 3.
+This page continues from My flying 2016 part 3.

 A handful of hang gliders took advantage of classic post-frontal conditions at Ringstead on the coast of Dorset, England, in mid May.
 I watched from the hill as Steve W, in a high performance rigid wing, curved round an isolated orographic cloud, turned round, and dived through it.

 Veteran pilot Wayne B set my camera straight after the struggle from the rigging area (in partial shelter of some bushes) to the launch slope knocked it out of whack, resulting in much better pictures.